Bardemic/SketchReact/README.md

 Transform your hand-drawn sketches into functional websites instantly using AI.

+Built for Wildhacks 2025.
+Continuing to be built in private.
+This repo is now an archive.
 ## Features

 - Draw UI components using TLDraw's intuitive canvas